 The BEST vegan cream cheese frosting

 You make this frosting just like any cream cheese frosting.
 First, in the bowl of your stand mixer with the whisk attachment (or using a hand mixer and bowl), whip the butter until light a fluffy, 2-4 minutes.
 Add in the Treeline cashew plain cream cheese and beat for another 2-3 minutes or until light and fluffy and fully combined with the butter (scraping down the sides as necessary).
 Add in the vanilla and pinch salt.
 Finally, add in the powdered sugar in 3 increments, beating until smooth and creamy.
-Add frosting to a piping bag with a regular round tip or a ziplock bag with a corner cut off.
+Transfer the frosting to a piping bag with a regular round tip or a ziplock bag with a corner cut off.
 Top each cupcake with a dollop of frosting.

-Finally, add two candy eyes and a mini chocolate chip mouth to create spooky and sweet ghost treat!
+Finally, add two candy eyes and a mini chocolate chip mouth to create a spooky and sweet ghost treat!